Tutorial

 Early termination of push

-to close down the whole network, as soon as it has let
+We can instruct take to close down the whole network, as soon as it has let

-through all the items it needs, by passing in close_all=True
+through all the items it needs, by passing in close_all=True:

 import os